paretoman/votekit/src/pages/code_sim.md

 ---

 # Sim Architecture for Voters
-Made a super class, SimVoterList.
-GeoVoters inherits from SimVoterList.
+Made a super class, VoterSimList.
+GeoVoters inherits from VoterSimList.
 There is no OneVoters because there isn't any additional functionality that OneVoters would need.

-SimVoterList is different from Registrar.
+VoterSimList is different from Registrar.
 Registrar just assigns an id.

-An example of a SimVoter is a GeoVoterBasis.
+An example of a VoterSim is a GeoVoterBasis.
 This is an inheritance structure.

-A SimVoter has functionality for a voter that is specific to a simulation.
-Each SimVoter has a voter component.
+A VoterSim has functionality for a voter that is specific to a simulation.
+Each VoterSim has a voter component.
 The voter component is a VoterShape, for now.
 This voter component is common to all simulations.

 ## Class Diagrams

 ### Inheritance

-SimVoterList
+VoterSimList
 - GeoVoters

-SimVoter
+VoterSim
 - GeoVoterBasis

 ### Calls

-simVoterList -> simVoter -> voter -> voterRegistrar
+voterSimList -> voterSim -> voter -> voterRegistrar

 # Sim Architecture for Candidates
 Made classes that will exist only within a sim state: SimCandidate and SimCandidateDistribution.
 These handle functionality that is specific to sims.